 We’re called to be a place and a people of welcome because God has welcomed us by reaching out to us in Jesus Christ.
 Jesus is the one in whom we see God face to face, in whose life we find purpose and meaning for our own, and in whose death and resurrection we see the utter commitment of God to us, a love and commitment that endure even beyond death.
 Knowing that love, we’re invited to share it with others – indeed, to ‘offer God’s love’ - in everything we say and do.
 We’re a community that aims to be:

 · radical in our inclusivity – welcoming all God’s people, regardless of age, gender, ethnicity, sexuality, or mental or physical ability

 · liberal in our hospitality – embodying God’s love in offering the hospitality of our worship, our community and building; and through the work of the Sherriff Centre

 · progressive in living our Christian faith – open in theology, ‘up for anything’, and supportive of those dear to God whose value the world doesn’t always see.

 We believe that God welcomes us with an abundant love.
 We seek to reflect that welcome in our relationships with one another – a welcome without boundaries or exclusions.

 In this parish, we actively seek to welcome all those who have not always been welcomed by the church.
 Among these are LGBTI people, those with mental and physical challenges, those from the full range of ethnic backgrounds, and the young – both young adults (who are represented in large numbers among our parish population), and children.
-St James has not had a strong record of engaging with children in recent years.

 Liberal in our hospitality